 Enhance Your Online Lessons with Audio

 An impactful way you can enhance your online lessons today is by incorporating audio clips.
-Using audio in a lesson is proven to have several advantages for both English language learners and non-English language learners.
+Using audio and video tools in teaching is proven to have several advantages for both English language learners and non-English language learners.
 A study by The Center for the Improvement of Early Reading Achievement reveals that assisted reading involving audio can improve comprehension and, “enable children to read more difficult material than they might otherwise not be able to read, or may provide a manageable structure to enable increased amounts of reading.”
 Learn how educational consultant, Scott Houston, and Spanish teacher, Maria Derner, are using Classtime’s new audio feature to improve their assessments for students.

 Audio for Better Reading and Language Comprehension

 Scott Houston works with schools all across the United States.
 He most recently used audio in his Classtime question sets in early reading comprehension lessons for kids who need audio read aloud to them.
 For each question, he includes an audio clip of a passage being read aloud and then follows up with the audio of answer choices.
 This use of audio is used in his question set in Classtime’s Public Library titled “1st Grade Reading Comprehension w/Audio: Helping A Friend” which is shown below.